-Figure 0-7: Furniture Fabrics
+Figure 16-8: Bedroom Fabrics

-Figure 0-8: Bedroom Fabrics
+Figure 16-9: Furniture Fabrics

+The fabrics (Figure 16-8 and Figure 16-9), used in this Tiffin motorhome for the bedspread, headboard, and valances contain fire-retardant additives that might be damaged by use of improper cleaning products.
+These items are DRY CLEAN ONLY.
+Water-based products are not recommended for cleaning the fabrics in your new vehicle.
+Most water-based, household-cleaning products are not formulated for use on these fabrics and might cause excessive shrinkage or fading.
+For best results, the fabrics in this vehicle must be cleaned by a professional carpet and upholstery cleaner.
 Spills, spots, or stains must be treated as soon as possible to avoid permanent damage to the fabrics.
 If a spill occurs, blot the fluid with a dry towel, do not rub the spill as rubbing might cause the liquid to "set" in the fabric and cause a stain.
 When attempting to clean a spot or stain, always start from the outside and work inward to avoid spreading the stain further.
 Some stains or soils are extremely difficult or impossible to be removed completely.
 These stains must receive immediate professional attention.
-Spills, spots, stains, or soiled areas are the responsibility of the owner and are not covered by Tiffin Motor Homes Limited Warranty.
+Spills, spots, stains, or soiled areas are the responsibility of the owner and are not covered by Tiffin Motorhomes Limited Warranty.